AnnieDavies/NMA_and_RW/Results/README.md

 Files containing the results from the paper.

-Some are results presented in the paper but here we quote them to a higher precision.
+Some of these are presented in the paper but here we quote them to a higher precision.

 Others are not explicitly presented in the paper.